-- It’s a big day for webmasters: 25 May is the anniversary of the anniversary of responsive web design, launched in a 2010 A List Apart article, and GDPR, which has probably given web folk more employment and more headaches than anything since Internet Explorer 6.
+- It’s a big day for webmasters: 25 May is the anniversary of responsive web design, launched in a 2010 A List Apart article, and GDPR, which has probably given web folk more employment and more headaches than anything since Internet Explorer 6.

 - It’s a big day in Argentina: 25 May (Veinticinco de Mayo) is the Día de la Revolución de Mayo holiday, which marks the end of the revolutionary events in 1810, considered the birth of modern Argentina.
 Veinticinco de Mayo is also the name of a town in Buenos Aires province and the aircraft carrier which started off life as HMS Venerable but ended up fighting on the other side in the Falklands War.